ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

 By default, reflecting boundary conditions are applied for diffusion.
 However, it is possible to specify which condition to apply.
-For now, only two types of boundary conditions are available : "reflecting" and "periodical". it is possible to specify the boundary conditions for each axis ("x", "y" and "z").
+For now, only two types of boundary conditions are available: "reflecting" and "periodical". it is possible to specify the boundary conditions for each axis ("x", "y" and "z").

-As an axemple, let us consider a 2D system crossed by a barrier in the middle along the x and y axes.
+As an example, let us consider a 2D system crossed by a barrier in the middle along the x and y axes.
-As a consequence, the system is split in 5 areas : the upper left, upper right, lower left and lower right sections and the barrier.
+As a consequence, the system is split into 5 areas: the upper left, upper right, lower left and lower right sections and the barrier.
 A species "A", initially only present in the upper left section, is diffusing everywhere except in the barrier.
-Let us see what happens when we apply different boundary conditions to this system :
+Let us see what happens when we apply different boundary conditions to this system:

 **system.json**